adithyaanilkumar/Pi-Hole/README.md

 After downloading the image you have to write it to the SD card so that the Raspberry Pi can boot from it.
 To do that we use a tool called [Balena Etcher](https://www.balena.io/etcher/)

-Follow the instructions here to know more on how to set up the Raspberry Pi
+Follow the instructions [here]() to know more on how to set up the Raspberry Pi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTU2ODc2MzM3LC03NjMxMDk1NjQsLTEyMT
+eyJoaXN0b3J5IjpbMTg1ODM1NTAyMiwtNzYzMTA5NTY0LC0xMj
-IyNzQwNjUsMTA4MDg4NDE3NSwtMjA2Njc1NDc4LDQ5NDEzNDgy
+EyMjc0MDY1LDEwODA4ODQxNzUsLTIwNjY3NTQ3OCw0OTQxMzQ4
-NiwxNzEzNzA1NDcsMTkxODEyNTU0MywxNzM2NjYyNDY3LC0yNz
+MjYsMTcxMzcwNTQ3LDE5MTgxMjU1NDMsMTczNjY2MjQ2NywtMj
-MxNTE4MDMsLTE0MDY5NTgzNDEsLTE0MjEwNTY4NjUsMjA2MjUw
+czMTUxODAzLC0xNDA2OTU4MzQxLC0xNDIxMDU2ODY1LDIwNjI1
-NDg0Nl19
+MDQ4NDZdfQ==
 -->